edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-11-29-millennial-employee-attention.md

 Offering variety, constant feedback, and a work environment that is flexible and engaging is just the beginning.
 Here are eight more ways to capture millennial attention.

-{% asset 'blog/2017-11-25-millennial-employee-attention-2.jpg'
-   alt='8 Tips For Capturing Milennial Attention' magick:resize='1170' @pic %}
+{% picture blog blog/2017-11-25-millennial-employee-attention-2.jpg --alt 8 Tips For Capturing Milennial Attention %}

 ### 1. Don’t dumb it down